Alfred Dolamore (1835-1910) – death in the canal

 Alfred Dolamore was baptised on 15 February 1835 in Abbots Langley, Hertfordshire, to parents David Dolamore and Mary Ann Walker.
 He was brought up in and around nearby Leavesden.

-Elizabeth died in 1904 and Alfred followed in 1910 in tragic circumstances.
+Elizabeth died in Stafford in 1904 and Alfred followed in 1910 in tragic circumstances.
 The Staffordshire Advertiser of 19 February reported, under the title ‘Sequel to a workhouse inmate’s disappearance’, that Alfred’s body had been found floating in the River Sow at St Thomas’s Mill, Stafford, on the 18th by a Thomas Parsons.
 An examination showed that his throat had been cut slightly and a small knife was found in one of his pockets.

 It was reported that Alfred had left Stafford Workhouse on a day’s leave on 10 January to visit his daughter Amelia Cotterill in Rowley Grove, but that he had then disappeared.
 A stick and cap was found the following day on the river bank close to the Corporation Sanitary Depot but the police had been unable to recover any body during several days of dragging the river.

-Amelia told the inquest held at the Unicorn Inn in Stafford that her father had been unsettled in his mind and concerned about his health during his visit.
+Amelia told the inquest, held at the Unicorn Inn in Stafford, that her father had been unsettled in his mind and concerned about his health during his visit.
 But the workhouse master, a Mr Dix, said that he had been well behaved and quiet, and had not complained of having any cause for worry.
 The jury returned a verdict of suicide during a period of temporary insanity.

 Elizabeth and Alfred’s children were:

-- Alfred David Dolamore (1864-????).
-Born in Leavesden, Alfred worked as a maker in the shoe industry and was still living with his parents in Staffordshire in 1901 as a single man.
-In 1911 he was lodging at a house back near his birth place, at Watford in Hertfordshire but after that I can’t find him.
+• Alfred David Dolamore (1864-????), who was born in 1864 and baptised in Watford on 7 April 1868.
+Alfred worked in the shoe-making industry and was still living with his parents in Staffordshire in 1901 as a single man.
+In 1911 he was living with his sister Elizabeth and her family in Leicester but I’ve not been able to trace him subsequently.

-Sources: Hertfordshire County Archives (many are online).
-BMDs, census and other information from Ancestry.co.uk and Findmypast.co.uk.
 British Newspaper Archive – titles referred to in the text.